somleng/somleng-project/docs/case_study_africas_voices.md

 #### Call Throttling

-Since Shaqodoon (the aggrigator) only provides one [E1 line](https://en.wikipedia.org/wiki/E-carrier) to each MNO (with each line supporting 32 calls) the customer, Africa's Voices Foundation (AVF) quickly ran into issues relating to call throttling when triggering outbound calls through RapidPro.
+Since Shaqodoon (the aggregator) only provides one [E1 line](https://en.wikipedia.org/wiki/E-carrier) to each MNO (with each line supporting 32 calls) the customer, Africa's Voices Foundation (AVF) quickly ran into issues relating to call throttling when triggering outbound calls through RapidPro.

 If a call is triggered when an E1 line is full, [Somleng's FreeSWITCH instance](https://github.com/somleng/freeswitch-config) receives a `503` [SIP Response Code](https://en.wikipedia.org/wiki/List_of_SIP_response_codes#5xx.E2.80.94Server_Failure_Responses) from Shaqodoon.
 According to the [Twilio standard](https://www.twilio.com/docs/api/voice/call#call-status-values) Somleng reports this to the client (in this case RapidPro) as a `failed` call.
 It's then up to the client (RapidPro) to retry the call through Somleng (or not) according the the logic of the application.